fda3r6sbvdgq09gse2/claude-workspace-template/docs/QUICK_START.md

 cat > README.md <<'EOF'
 # My First Project

-This is my first project using the Claude Multi-Agent Development Framework!
+This is my first project using Claude-Dev-Framework!

 ## Description